rayliverified/CustomAlertViewDialogue/README.md

 `setCancelable(boolean cancelable)` - set false to prevent dialogue dismissal through tapping outside or pressing the back button.
 Force the user to choose an option.

+`setDecorView(View decorView)` - pass the Window DecorView for a nice blurred background.
+Defaults to overlay color.

 `build()` - Construct the Dialogue Builder.

 `show()` - Display the Dialogue with Builder parameters.